-It’s nice when we like the people we work with.
+Isn't it great when we like the people we work with?

 There is a unique camaraderie that develops in sharing the day-to-day ups and downs of life on the job.